-3.1 Disabling the System
+3.1 Disabling the System - Smart Key System and "POWER" START/STOP Button

 - 1. Confirm the status of the READY light on the instrument panel.
 If the READY light is illuminated, the vehicle is ON. - a) If the READY light is NOT illuminated, the vehicle is off.
-Do not push the "POWER" START/STOP button because the vehicle may start (go into READY mode). - b) To turn OFF the system, position the shift lever in Park and press the POWER button.
+Do not push the "POWER" START/STOP button because the vehicle may start (go into READY mode). - b) To turn OFF the system, press the 'P'(Park) button, and press the POWER button.